baraqheart/30daysofcka/02-services/note2.md

 - Loadbalancer:

-- ExternalIp: this is   used to connect a database on the cloud to your clusturs
+- ExternalIp: this is used for external resources usually cloud resources like database connection on the cloud to your clusters